Product Strategy

 • _Our data model says we are ____

 If those three sentences describe the same company with the same mission, you’re in good shape.
-If they describe different companies or worse, if you struggle to complete one of them you’ve found your highest-leverage area of product work.
+If they describe different companies, or you struggle to complete one of them, you’ve found your highest-leverage area of product work.

 The most durable software products are the ones where all three layers tell the same story.
 The UI makes a promise.
 The API keeps it.
 The data model was built for a world where that promise is kept at scale.

 That coherence doesn’t happen by accident.
-It happens when product, engineering, and design share a common understanding of what the product fundamentally is and build accordingly.
+It happens when product, engineering, and design share a common understanding of what the product is, and build accordingly.

 The UI is what you offer.
 The API is what you support.
 The data model is what you believe.
 Build all three with intention.